pragmalingu/pragmalingu/docs/benchmarks/data-comparisson.md

 COMMON MARKET .
 ```

-**Relevance assesments:**<br />Every row of `TIME.REL` shows query ID followed by relevant docs IDs.
+**Relevance assessments:**<br />Every row of `TIME.REL` shows query ID followed by relevant docs IDs.
 The doc IDs are not the same as the text numbers.
 The IDs are representative for the order in the `TIME.ALL` file.

 *Example:*
 ```